Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Treasure.
 Read the following text when the charac­ ters investigate Patrina's crypt:

-"In the center of the crypt, a skeleton draped in rags lies

-atop a marble slab, surrounded by thousands of coins.
+"In the center of the crypt, a skeleton draped in rags lies atop a marble slab, surrounded by thousands of coins."

-"
+Patrina's crypt contains 250 pp, 1,100 gp, 2,300 ep, 5,200 sp, and 8,000 cp.
+The coins are of a mixed origin.
+The platinum and electrum coins have Strahd's profiled visage stamped on them.
+Buried under the coins is Patrina's spellbook, which has carved wooden covers.
+It contains all the spells listed for the archmage in the Monster Manual.
+Development.
+If she is restored to life by her brother (see "Kasimir's Dark Gift" in the "Special Events" sec­ tion in chapter 13), Patrina (NE female dusk elf) returns as an archmage with no spells prepared.
+If the charac­ ters have her spellbook, she kindly asks them to give it back to her so that she can prepare her long-forgotten spells and help destroy Strahd (a lie).
+If the characters oblige, she repays their kindness by learning as much about them as.possible before pursuing her own goals.

 CRYPT 22

 Sir Erik Vonderbucks

+A gilded man lies atop a marble slab in the center of this otherwise barren crypt.